- What is the council's responsibility to provide street lighting?

 - Could the lighting have new technology such as motion sensing?

-Yes.
-There is no statutory requirement on local authorities in the UK to provide street lighting.
-The Highways Act empowers local authorities to light roads but does not place a duty to do so.
-However, the Council does have a duty to ensure that lighting units are kept in safe condition.
+There is no legal requirement on local authorities in the UK to provide street lighting.
+The Council does has a duty to ensure that lighting units are kept in safe condition.

-What time will the lights be turned off?
+What time are the lights in some streets turned off?

-Lights in selected roads will begin to be switched off between midnight and 5am from December 2016.
+Lights in selected roads are switched off between 1am and 5am.

 Many other authorities have introduced similar part night lighting schemes successfully, without adverse effects and have made significant savings.
 With rising energy costs and reduced budgets these types of changes to street lighting are becoming more common.